vapvarun/MicrocerptBIZ/wp-content/plugins/user-role-editor/readme.txt

 Installation procedure:

 1. Deactivate plugin if you have the previous version installed.
-2. Extract "user-role-editor.x.x.x.zip" archive content to the "/wp-content/plugins/user-role-editor" directory.
+2. Extract "user-role-editor.zip" archive content to the "/wp-content/plugins/user-role-editor" directory.
 3. Activate "User Role Editor" plugin via 'Plugins' menu in WordPress admin menu.
 4. Go to the "Settings"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.

 == Frequently Asked Questions ==
-- Does it work with WordPress 3.1 in multi-site environment?
+- Does it work with WordPress 3.3 in multi-site environment?
-Yes, it works with WordPress 3.1 multi-site.
+Yes, it works with WordPress 3.3 multi-site.
 By default plugin works for every blog from your multi-site network as for locally installed blog.
 To update selected role globally for the Network you should turn on the "Apply to All Sites" checkbox.
+You should have superadmin privileges to use User Role Editor under WordPress multi-site.

+To read full FAQ section visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/#faq) at [shinephp.com](shinephp.com).

 == Screenshots ==
 1. screenshot-1.png User Role Editor main form
-2. screenshot-2.png User Role Editor main form under multi-site environment
-3. screenshot-3.png Add/Remove capabilities
+2. screenshot-2.png Add/Remove roles or capabilities
-4. screenshot-4.png User Capabilities link
+3. screenshot-3.png User Capabilities link
-5. screenshot-5.png User Capabilities Editor
+4. screenshot-4.png User Capabilities Editor

+To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](shinephp.com).

 == Special Thanks to ==